When will the working party take place?

 Where will the working party take place?

-This year’s event will be held at medieval Boxley Abbey, a former monastic site near Maidstone in Kent.
-The abbey is a remarkable survival and one of the most complete of the group of Cistercian abbeys which were established as daughter houses by larger monasteries.
+We are back at medieval Boxley Abbey for a second year.
+This former monastic site near Maidstone in Kent is a remarkable survival and one of the most complete of the group of Cistercian abbeys which were established as daughter houses by larger monasteries.
 Above-ground remains include fragments of the church and cloister, the high stone wall and gateway surrounding a 23 acre inner precinct, and the intact 200ft-long ‘hospitium’.
 The whole inner precinct, aside from the Abbey House and its garden walls, is a scheduled ancient monument.

-Excitingly, the working party will also partly be held at St Andrew's (former) Chapel, a fascinating building just within the abbey's outer precinct and recently purchased by the SPAB.
+The working party will also partly be held at St Andrew's (former) Chapel, a fascinating building just within the abbey's outer precinct which was purchased by the SPAB at the end of 2018.
 Although the role and history of this structure is still being explored by the Society, it seems to date from the 15th century and to have been built as a reliquary chapel.
 We hope to uncover some of this building's secrets as part of the working party and to get volunteers involved with our larger Old House Project, which is based at St Andrew's.

 Scope of work